matteranalytics/matter-analytics-webpage/README.md

   - Examine its ancestors; if one of them is optional, you might not need the entire subtree.
   - Try setting the field to an empty string `""`, empty array `[]`, or `null`, and then preview it in the browser if you see `undefined` or do not.
 - Broken images: Avoid using the `static` prefix in the `img.src` fields, but ensure the path starts with `/`.
-- Broken Markdown: Refer to the `_template.md` for the allowed syntax.
+- Broken Markdown: Refer to the `_template.md` for the supported syntax.